World Languages

 THE WORLD LANGUAGES CURRICULUM

 French begins in the youngest grades for early exposure through songs, games, and stories.
 Student vocabulary increases as our French specialist helps students converse with each other.
-In the upper grades, students explore language, Roman culture, mythology, and history with our Latin specialist.
+In the upper grades, students explore language, Roman culture, mythology, and history as part of their regular classroom studies.

 French is introduced through songs, games, and stories.
 Movement and interaction are key to learning simple phrases and vocabulary including colors, animals, foods, and numbers.